q-shift/backstage-playground/README.md

   EOF
   ```

-  **Important**: The Git Org to define here should be the same as the one you will use when you scaffold a Quarkus application.
+  **Important**: The Org to define here for the container images registry should be the same as the one you will use when you scaffold a Quarkus application and build an image.

 - Deploy it using this command:
   ```bash